NEWZIK USER GUIDE

 If you want your chords to be displayed nicely in Newzik, here are some friendly tips:

 • Never write a chord as “text” in your editor.
-To insert a chord, go to the “text” menu and choose “chord symbol”. • If a chord is highlighted in red in your score (or, in Finale, if you get a pop-up), it means that the editor does not recognize it (and Newzik won’t neither).
+To insert a chord, go to the “text” menu and choose “chord symbol”. • If a chord is highlighted in red in your score (or, in Finale, if you get a pop-up), it means that the editor does not recognize it (and Newzik won’t either).
 You will need to move or rewrite this chord in your score.

 • Diminished chords: use the symbol “°” and not “O” or “0”.
 C° is correct, C0 isn’t.